python-lapidary/rybak/README.md

 Rybak templates can work with either of Jinja, Mako or Torado; so typically you need to install Rybak and one of those libraries.

 installing `rybak[jinja]` or `rybak[mako]` will handle this.

+## Name

+'y' is pronounced like in 'sit',
+'a' like in 'father', just shorter.

+Rybak is a Polish word for fisherman.

+The original idea was to only support Mako templates, which is named by a species of a shark.

+Functionality of this library is provided by the template engine, so picture a fisherman pulled by a shark.